A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: A Brief Review of the D-bar Method

 \section{A Brief Review of the D-bar Method}

 By the {\em D-bar method} we refer to the EIT algorithm based on the theory introduced in \cite{Nachman1996}, first implemented in \cite{Siltanen2000} and equipped with an explicit regularization step in \cite{Knudsen2009}.
 Alternative D-bar methods have since emerged which handle complex coefficients \cite{Francini2000,Hamilton2012,HM12_NonCirc}, less regular conductivities \cite{Brown1996,Knudsen2003,Knudsen2004a} and merely bounded $L^\infty$ conductivities \cite{Astala2006,Astala2006a,Astala2011}.
-However, for the purpose of this article, with future partial data approaches in mind we proceed with the well-established setting of \cite{Knudsen2009}, the only 2D approach with a proven regularization strategy.
+However, for the purpose of this article, we proceed with the well-established setting of \cite{Knudsen2009}, the only 2D approach with a proven regularization strategy.

 The core idea in the D-bar method is to use a nonlinear Fourier transform tailor-made for EIT.
 To define the transform we need modified exponential functions, also called \emph{Complex Geometrical Optics} ({\sc CGO}) solutions.